asolr/PlayGround/README.md

 HTML / JavaScript Playground

-Download the files into a local directory.
+Download the files into a local directory and test out JavaScript / HTML and view the results live.